JEDI Basic References

-The Out & Equal glossary defines terms pertinent to conservations about LGBTQ+ identities and struggles.
+This glossary from Out & Equal defines terms pertinent to conservations about LGBTQ+ identities and struggles.

-This document defines terms used in conversations about race, gender, equality, and inclusivity.
+This list of definitions from the UArizona College of Science includes terms used in conversations about race, gender, equality, and inclusivity.
 It also links to resources related to those terms.

 *Content Warning: This webpage contains information and graphic (visual) depictions of enslavement.

-This website contextualizes contemporary racial injustice in the United States by reviewing the violent histories of enslavement, reconstruction, racial terror lynching, segregation, and presumption of guilt.
+This resource from the Equal Justice Initiative contextualizes contemporary racial injustice in the United States by reviewing the violent histories of enslavement, reconstruction, racial terror lynching, segregation, and presumption of guilt.

 *Content Warning: This document contains information about police violence.

-This document provides information about police brutality, why police brutality exists, and how people can combat police brutality.
+This resource from Communities United Against Police Brutality provides information about police brutality, why police brutality exists, and how people can combat police brutality.

-Within this sub-section are links to popular reading lists for learning how to be anti-racist.
-Most of the resources are fully downloadable copies of the recommended literature.
-However, if you have the means to purchase these materials, it is highly encouraged that you do so to support the authors and signal value for their knowledges.
-Additionally, you may find these materials available at the University of Arizona Library or find them through Pima County Public Library (PCPL).
-With a Pima County Public Library card, you have access to ebooks through PCPL's website as well as access to audiobooks through Libby.
-If you’d like to support Black-owned, independent bookstores with your purchase, you can find a list of 18 here, “Black Authors on their Favorite Black-Owned Bookstores” (Read It Forward).
+Within this panel are numerous reading lists, primarily focused on anti-racism.
+Most of the lists link downloadable versions of the suggested books.
+However, if you have the means to purchase these materials, that is a way to support the authors and signal value for their knowledges.
+Additionally, some of the recommended literature may be available at the University of Arizona Library or through Pima County Public Library (PCPL).
+With a Pima County Public Library card, you can access ebooks through PCPL's website and access audiobooks through Libby.

 AIR JEDI Guidebook Common Anti-Racist Reading List

-This living document/guide includes common questions and definitions and books to read as a good starting point to remove your fears and educate yourself on being anti-racist.
+This resource guide includes common questions and definitions and books to read as a good starting point to remove your fears and educate yourself on being anti-racist.

-This document is “a 28-day reading plan for white and non-black POC (people of color) aspiring allies."
+This resource is “a 28-day reading plan for white and non-black people of color aspiring allies."

 #BlackLivesMatter: A Bibliography for the Revolution

-This website offers a "rolling bibliography of books that have been helpful for us while we conceptualize and navigate this movement."
+This bibliography from Black Lives Matter Nashville, a local chapter of the Black Lives Matter Network, offers a "rolling bibliography of books that have been helpful for us while we conceptualize and navigate this movement."

 A Radical Library

-This living document lists books, podcasts, articles, and audiobooks related to abolition, anti-fascism, protesting, mutual aid, and transformative justice.
+This library includes books, podcasts, articles, and audiobooks related to abolition, anti-fascism, protesting, mutual aid, and transformative justice.
 It also links other similar reading lists.